 Undergraduate Medical Education Programs

-The mission of the Michael E. DeBakey Department of Surgery is to inspire the next generation of surgeons by providing medical students with a balanced exposure to the surgical disciplines and a learning experience that meets core surgical competencies in both knowledge and skills.
+The Michael E. DeBakey Department of Surgery aims to inspire the next generation of surgeons by providing medical students with a balanced exposure to the surgical disciplines and a learning experience that meets core surgical competencies in both knowledge and skills.
 The faculty is actively involved in all educational aspects of our medical student programs, including clinical teaching in the operating room and at the bedside along with didactic teaching in the classroom and in the Simulation Lab.
 This year, our department will be hosting virtual meet and greet activities with medical students nationwide in order to familiarize interested residents in our post-graduate training programs.
 We also offer virtual visiting electives in which fourth-year medical students from Baylor and other schools can participate in senior year clinical rotations at any of our four primary affiliate hospitals.
 We closely align these efforts with our students’ interests and perspectives through our collaboration with Baylor’s Student Surgical Society, an organization which provides information and support for Baylor medical students interested in a career in surgery or a surgical subspecialty.

 Graduate Medical Education Programs